 Tara Carpenter, NC.

-As a Holistic Nutritionist, I see first-hand how upcoming generations are less savvy and sometimes unwilling to eat liver.
-This is partly due to the fact that less of the younger generations are growing up on liver, so they aren’t exposed at an age to accept them as normal.
-Nor were many of their parents.
-I see this again and again and can see how it is up to us parents (+ grandparents) to keep liver, and other traditional foods alive if we want to pass these important foods down to future generations.
+As a Holistic Nutritionist I talk with many people who are not comfortable eating liver and other organs.
+I can understand that.
+I think this is partly due to the fact that less of the younger generations are growing up on liver, so aren’t exposed at an age to accept them as normal.
+I do my best to keep liver, and other traditional foods alive in order to pass these important foods down to future generations.

-As a woman, I notice when I eat liver that my menstrual periods are smoother (come on without any big shift in body or mood).
-I have more color in my cheeks and my iron levels are normal, which has been a pleasant surprise as I tend to run on the side of anemic.
+As a woman, if I eat liver my menstrual periods are smoother (come on without big shift in body or mood).
+I have more color in my cheeks and my iron levels are normal, which is a surprise as I tend to run anemic.

 Here are more benefits you can get from eating liver on a regular basis.